Using Vocational Experts in Social Security Disability Cases – Increase Your Wins

 Next to “mis-classification” of the claimant’s past relevant work, the second most frequent error made by the government’s VE is making a determination as to the numbers of jobs existing for a particular occupation.

-In the beginning of the Social Security Disability Vocational Expert program (1970s and 1980s), the administration paid Vocational Experts to perform labor market studies in their geographical areas to determine the types and amounts of jobs existing.
+At the beginning of the Social Security Disability Vocational Expert program (1970s and 1980s), the administration paid Vocational Experts to perform labor market studies in their geographical areas to determine the types and amounts of jobs existing.
 This has been discontinued, requiring the Vocational Expert to rely on their own experience and reported numbers from the United States Government wage surveys.
 Many of these surveys are reported in one of 503 census groups from which the Vocational Expert extrapolates the number of jobs existing for a particular DOT Occupation from the group of jobs.

 Many Vocational Experts “guess” at the local or national numbers for each job they testify about.
 This determination requires some data massaging using the methodology suggested by Jeff Trutran of Vertek, Inc., publisher of Job Browser Pro and OccuBrowse software.
 This software is now being used in the Social Security Office.